by Danielle Ofri

 At first blush, these seem like intrinsically good discoveries—potentially serious illnesses that get uncovered early.
 But plenty of spots on livers and protein deposits in urine are benign, while the tests required to determine that may not be.

-Early this year, I wrote who visited the ER of another hospital.
+Early this year, I wrote an article about one of my patients with chronic abdominal pain who visited the ER of another hospital.
 The doctors there—who were not familiar with her decade of dyspepsia—ordered a CT scan.
 Her stomach, gallbladder, intestines and liver were all in pristine condition, but “incidentally noted,”—the report read—”was a 2-centimeter adrenal mass.”
 These adrenalomas are almost always benign, and almost always found only incidentally.
 They even have their very own appellation—the incidentaloma.

 Nevertheless, I felt boxed into a clinical corner, forced to order expensive and complicated tests to rule out the minute chance of malignancy.
 The arduous process completely overwhelmed and panicked the patient, and we were never able to get to the actual diseases that she already had—diabetes, depression, and arthritis.